 Where Should You Buy Your Art Supplies For Your Next Drawing Lesson?

 It is generally fairly easy to find art supplies - no need to go trudging through kilometres of rain and mud to get what you need.

 Department stores generally have basic drawing materials on offer.
 Their shelves are usually well stocked with tracing paper, Bristol paper, graphite pencils, erasers or pencil sharpeners.

 However, there are certain art supplies you won’t find in a department store.
 Your local stationary shop will have a better choice; some have whole aisles devoted to drawing supplies, with different weights of paper, graphite pencils in varying strengths, etc.

-But the best selection is obviously in specialised shops.
+But the best selection is obviously in specialized shops.
 They have the greatest variety in terms of brands and mediums.
-And you can always ask the shop assistants for advice when choosing new coloured pencils or Copic markers.
+And you can always ask the shop assistants for advice when choosing new colored pencils or Copic markers.

-If you don’t have a specialised art supplies shop near you, there are a number of Internet sites that can help you out.
-However, it’s better to use them only when ordering replacements, since you can’t try out or finger the materials like you would in a live shop.
+If you don’t have a specialized art supplies shop near you, there are a number of Internet sites that can help you out.
+However, it’s better to use them only when ordering replacements since you can’t try out or finger the materials like you would in a live shop.

-So it’s best to have some idea of what you want before ordering from an Internet shop, though some offer samples for £1 or less if you want to try out new materials you can’t get anywhere else.
+So it’s best to have some idea of what you want before ordering from an Internet shop, though some offer samples for $1.41or less if you want to try out new materials you can’t get anywhere else.